aloicerains/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5. Display the 10 last lines of /etc/passwd file
 6. Display the first 10 lines of the file
 7. Use head and tail to print the third line
+8. Writes the output of ls -al in a new file